a world gone FABULOUS

 Alejandro Rodriguez // Dramaturg

-Alejandro Rodriguez is a Cuban American theater artist from the planet of Miami.
-His first evening-length work, Sorry, a dance theater piece exploring interracial relationships, enjoyed two sold-out runs at the LaGuardia Performing Arts Center in NYC.
-His next show, In My Body, a collaboration with the Canadian street dance company, Bboyizm, is currently on tour across North and South America and was the recipient of four Dora Awards in 2022.
-His most recent play, Alba, was a 2024 Finalist for the O’Neill Center’s National Playwrights Conference and is set to be premiered by Teatro Chelsea in Fall 2024.
-Formerly, he served as the Associate Artistic Director for PlayMakers Repertory and as Deputy Executive Director for Arts Ignite, a global nonprofit that delivers arts education to over 3000 children annually on four continents.
-He is a graduate of Juilliard where he was awarded the Michel St. Denis Prize for outstanding achievement.
+Alejandro is a Cuban-American theater artist from the planet of Miami.
+His first evening-length work, Sorry, enjoyed two sold-out runs at LPAC in NYC.
+His next project, In My Body, a collaboration with the Canadian street dance company, Bboyizm, is currently on a world tour and was the recipient of four Dora Awards in 2022.
+His most recent play, Alba, was a 2024 Finalist for the O’Neill’s National Playwrights Conference and is set to premiere at Palm Beach Dramaworks in Fall 2026.
+He is a three-time recipient of the MIA Individual Artist Stipend, a former Artist in Residence in the Florida Everglades, and a current Core Writing Fellow at the Playwrights Center.
+Formerly, he served as the Associate Artistic Director for PlayMakers, and as Deputy Executive Director for Arts Ignite (formerly ASTEP.)
+A graduate of Juilliard where he was awarded the Michel St. Denis Prize for outstanding achievement.